AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## Does a custom image still exist after the instance from which the image was created is released?

 Yes, the custom image still exists after the instance from which the image was created is released.
-After an instance is manually or automatically released, the custom image created from the instance is not affected.
+After an instance is manually or automatically released, the custom images created from the instance are unaffected.

 ## When an instance expires or its data is deleted, are custom images that were created from the instance affected?
 Are instances created from the custom images affected?

-No, the custom images created from the instance and the instances created from the custom images are not affected.
-When an instance expires or is manually released, the custom images created from the instance and the instances created from the custom images are not affected.
+No, the custom images and the instances created from the custom images are not affected.
+After an instance is automatically released when it expires or manually released, the custom images created from the instance and the instances created from the custom images are unaffected.

 ## Can I replace the operating system of an instance created from a custom image?
 Can the custom image still be used after the operating system is replaced?